Chapman, Kansas: 2016 tornado

-EF4 damage to a well-constructed brick home near Chapman with destroyed farm machinery in the background.
+The EF4 tornado as it was in rural parts of Dickinson County, within the vicinity of Chapman.

 On May 25, 2016, a large tornado tore southwest of Chapman, which was placed under a tornado emergency.
-The violent and long-lived wedge tornado was on the ground for 25.09 mi and lasted for at least 90 minutes, producing at least mid-range EF4 damage at its most intense point.
+The violent and long-lived wedge tornado was on the ground for 25.09 mi and lasted for at least 90 minutes, producing damage at least at mid-range EF4 per the Enhanced Fujita scale at its most intense point.
 While officially rated mid-range EF4, NWS Topeka damage surveyors noted that based on the damage that occurred in rural areas, an EF5 rating may have been necessary had the tornado hit any towns directly.
 The tornado began to weaken as it passed south of Chapman, causing extensive tree damage and inflicting low-end EF3 damage to a large farm house.
 To the southeast of Chapman, a home was shifted off its foundation at EF1 intensity before the tornado dissipated shortly after 8:30 p.m.
 The tornado reached a maximum width of one half-mile wide along its path, and damaged or destroyed roughly 20 homes in Dickinson County.
 No fatalities were incurred, but eight people suffered minor injuries as a result of this tornado.